progit/progit/de/02-git-basics/01-chapter2.markdown

 As you can tell, Git simply replaces the new command with whatever you alias it to.
 However, maybe you want to run an external command, rather than a Git subcommand.
 In that case, you start the command with a `!` character.
 This is useful if you write your own tools that work with a Git repository.
 We can demonstrate by aliasing `git visual` to run `gitk`:

 Wie du dir denken kannst, ersetzt Git ganz einfach den Alias mit dem jeweiligen Befehl, für den er definiert ist.
-Wenn du allerdings einen externen Befehl anstelle eines Git Subbefehls ausführen willst, kannst du den Befehl mit einem Auführungszeichen (`!`) anfangen.
+Wenn du allerdings einen externen Befehl anstelle eines Git Subbefehls ausführen willst, kannst du den Befehl mit einem Auführungszeichen (`!`) am Anfang kennzeichnen.
 Das ist in der Regel nützlich, wenn du deine eigenen Hilfsmittel schreibst, um Git zu erweitern.
 Wir können das demonstrieren, indem wir `git visual` als `gitk` definieren:

 	$ git config --global alias.visual "!gitk"